canonical/server-dev-summary/README.md

     - Send out a link to the draft for review to the team
     - Check spelling and grammar during this time as well
     - Add `http://pad.lv/` links for Launchpad bugs.
-1. Run publish to generate html and email formats
+1. Run `publish.sh` to generate html and email formats
 1. Insights
       1. Login to insights.ubuntu.com and create new post
       2. Create new blog post: articles -> add an article